Bioconductor/mirror/Migrating.md

   3. `bash update_remotes.sh` to setup the git remotes.
   4. Commit to git as you normally would.
   5. Each time you want to push git commits to svn run the following commands.
-    1. `git pull --rebase` to get the latest mirror state.
+    1. `git svn rebase` to get the latest SVN changes.
-    2. `git svn dcommit --add-author-from` to commit your changes to svn.
+    2. `git svn dcommit --add-author-from` to commit your changes to SVN.

 ### Use Git Locally And Publicly ###